 Protein Design Labs, Inc. (PDL) is a biotechnology company engaged in the development of humanized antibodies to prevent or treat various disease conditions.
-We currently have antibodies under development for autoimmune and inflammatory conditions, asthma and cancer.
-We hold fundamental patents for our antibody humanization technology.
+Our key areas of disease focus include oncology, inflammatory and autoimmune diseases.

 Basis of Presentation and Responsibility for Quarterly Financial Statements